Ravneet Singh (vice admiral): Flag rank

 On promotion to Flag Rank, Singh took over as the Assistant Controller Carrier Project (ACCP) at Naval HQ.
-He served as the Assistant Controller Warship Production & Acquisition (ACWP&A) when the Aircraft Carrier INS Vikramaditya was inducted and commissioned.
+He served as the Assistant Controller of Warship Production and Acquisition (ACWP&A) when the Aircraft Carrier INS Vikramaditya was inducted and commissioned.
 Singh then dual-hatted as the Flag Officer Commanding Goa Naval Area (FOGA) and Flag Officer Naval Aviation (FONA).